ArduPilot/ardupilot_wiki/common/source/docs/common-cuav-v5nano-overview.rst

    -  Operating power: 4.3~5.4V
    -  USB Input: 4.75~5.25V
    -  High-power servo rail, up to 36V
-      (servo rail does not power the flight controller)
+      (servo rail does not power the autopilot)
    -  Dual voltage and current monitor inputs
    -  CUAV v5 nano can be dual redundant if power is provided to Power 1 and USB inputs